jensengroup/propka/README.md

-Clone repository or unpack the tar ball and install with [setuptools](http://pythonhosted.org/setuptools/index.html) (note: if you don't have setuptools installed you will need an internet connection so that the installation procedure can sownload the required files):
+Clone repository or unpack the tar ball and install with [setuptools](http://pythonhosted.org/setuptools/index.html) (note: if you don't have setuptools installed you will need an internet connection so that the installation procedure can download the required files):

     cd propka-3.1
     python setup.py install --user

 This will install the `propka31` script in your executable directory, as configured for setuptools, for instance `~/.local/bin`.
 You can